SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 #### 8.1.1 Sample Size and Statistical Power

 The study sample (N=16) represents a meaningful limitation on statistical power and the ability to detect smaller effect sizes or conduct subgroup analyses.
-While the observed effects were large enough to achieve statistical significance even with this sample size, a larger study would enable more nuanced analyses—such as examining whether effects differ by age group, prior academic performance, or technology familiarity.
+While the observed effects were large enough to achieve statistical significance even with this sample size, a larger study would enable more nuanced analyses, such as examining whether effects differ by age group, prior academic performance, or technology familiarity.
 The small sample also limits the precision of our effect size estimates, as reflected in the wider confidence intervals.

 #### 8.1.2 Bias in Prompts and Training Data